Medtronic, Inc. v. Mirowski Family Ventures, LLC: Background

-Medtronic brought an action for declaratory judgment in the United States District Court for the District of Delaware, seeking a declaration that its products did not infringe Mirowski's patents and that the patents were invalid.
+Medtronic filed an action in the United States District Court for the District of Delaware, seeking declarations that its products did not infringe the patents and that the patents were invalid.
+In accordance with the parties' agreement, Medtronic continued placing the disputed royalties in escrow while the litigation proceeded.

-The courts below
+Lower-court proceedings

-The District Court recognized that Mirowski was the defendant in the action, but it held that Mirowski, "[a]s the part[y] asserting infringement," bore the burden of proving infringement.
-After a bench trial, the court found that Mirowski had not proved infringement, either directly or under the doctrine of equivalents, and it therefore lost.
+The District Court held that Mirowski, although the defendant, bore the burden of proving infringement because it was the party asserting infringement.
+After a bench trial, the court concluded that Mirowski had not established either direct infringement or infringement under the doctrine of equivalents and entered judgment of noninfringement in Medtronic's favor.